 I’m back with a non-fiction review of ‘A Moveable Feast’ by Ernest Hemingway.
 This is a rare one for me as I much prefer fiction.
 But this book is all about Hemingway’s experiences in Paris, and it seemed a fitting book to read and review this summer 🙂

 ‘A Moveable feast’ is Hemingway’s records of living in Paris after the war as a young man.
-Still happily married to Hadley and engaging in literary conversations with authors such as Ezra Pound and F. Scott Fitzgerald, this book evokes all the glamour and excitement of Paris, from the point of view of a poor author, barely managing to sell his work and support his family.
+Still happily married to Hadley and engaging in literary conversations with authors such as Ezra Pound and F. Scott Fitzgerald, this book evokes all the glamour and excitement of Paris, from the point of view of a poor author.

 A lot of the descriptions of Hemingway’s travels centre around the Fitzgeralds, with Zelda and Scott’s relationship experiencing many complications as Hemingway gets to know them, reading The Great Gatsby and being there at the start of Scott’s “success.”